-The Group's industrial and marketing investment activities are supported by a global network of offices located in over 35 countries throughout Europe, North, Central and South America, the CIS, Asia, Australia, Africa and the Middle East.
+The Group's industrial and marketing investment activities are supported by a global network of offices located in over 35 countries throughout Europe, North, Central and South America, Asia, Australia, Africa and the Middle East.
 The Group's main offices include Baar (Switzerland), New York, London, Beijing, Moscow, Toronto, Johannesburg, Sydney and Singapore.
 This network provides the Group with significant worldwide investment origination and sourcing and distribution capabilities.

-The Group's two business segments focus on the following activities, for both metals and minerals and energy products:
+The Group's two business segments, industrial activities (reporting to the Head of Industrial Assets) and marketing activities (reporting to the Head of Marketing, being the Group's CEO), focus on the following activities, for both metals and minerals and energy products: